raspberrypi/style-guide/style-guide.md

 *   malware
 *   mashup (noun, adjective), mash up (verb)
 *   mass storage device - not capped up
+*   Mastodon - social network.
+Please don't use their *Toot* coinage: use *post* instead.
 *   Mbit – megabit (**not** Mb, as this is too easily confused with MB)
 *   MB – megabyte (**not** MByte).
 No space between the number and MB. *My old Amiga only had 130MB drive space.*